paul-grassi/800-63-3/sp800-63a/sec3_definitions.md

 #### Identity Proofing
 The process by which a CSP and a Registration Authority (RA) collect and verify information about a person for the purpose of issuing credentials to that person.

+#### Issuing Source
+An authority that is responsible for the generation of data and/or documents that can be used as identity evidence.

-#### Knowledge Based Proofing
+#### Knowledge Based Verification
 Identity proofing of an individual based on knowledge of information associated with his or her claimed identity in public databases.
-Often referred to as Knowledge Based Authentication (KBA) or Knowledge Based Verification (KBV)
+Often referred to as Knowledge Based Authentication (KBA) or Knowledge Based Proofing (KBP)

 #### Network
 An open communications medium, typically the Internet, that is used to transport messages between the Claimant and other parties.
 Unless otherwise stated, no assumptions are made about the security of the network; it is assumed to be open and subject to active (i.e., impersonation, man-in-the-middle, session hijacking) and passive (i.e., eavesdropping) attack at any point between the parties (e.g., Claimant, Verifier, CSP or RP).